 14. Grand Massif, France

 Winter activities go beyond just skiing.
-You can try your hand at Downhill Tobogganing in Morillion (ages 7+), or the adventurous might like to try the mountain karts situated near the Aup de Vรฉran gondola.
-There’s really something for the whole family to enjoy with brilliant amenities in Grand Massif.
+You can try your hand at Downhill Tobogganing in Morillion (ages 7+), or the adventurous might like to try the mountain karts near the Aup de Vรฉran gondola.
+There’s something for the whole family to enjoy with brilliant amenities in Grand Massif.

 Where to stay: The Grand Massif Samoรซns Morillon Club Med is a top pick with many families; if you love everything done for you, it’s definitely worth the extra cost.
 Alternatively, try an apartment such as Samoens 1600, Ski au Pied